 Eligibility Criteria Middle and high school students with a history of appropriate school behavior.
 Type Student Assignment (Voluntary or Involuntary) Voluntary Process for entering students into the program The family must complete a Choice Application online.
 Student Relations Department calls the family and invites the student and parent/guardian to an interview.
 Student Relations makes the determination as to whether or not the student qualifies for enrollment.
+Students with disabilities can be referred through the ARC process.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Guardian/Student Self-Referral Procedure The family must complete a Choice Application online.
-Enrollment Cycle (Open Entry, Term Entry, or Other Entry) Other entry.
-For a new academic year, application window opens in April and closes in May Term entry.
+Enrollment Cycle (Open Entry, Term Entry, or Other entry.
+For a new academic year, application window opens in April Other Entry) and closes in May Term entry.
 During the school year, students are enrolled at the start of each semester.

 Assessment Tool Used for Exit Students who need to learn self-management skills to prevent aggressive behavior are put on a School Behavior Contract.
 Exit Criteria There are no exits for academic performance.
 Exit Timeline - Phoenix Exit Procedure If the School Behavior Contract is unsuccessful, students and parents or guardians are notified by formal letter that behavioral criteria are not being met and their student is being placed on probation with the potential of being exited.
 School will develop an intervention plan for students placed on probation to prevent student exits.
 Schools notify Choice Counselor of those students on the probation list and choice counselor will meet with student on assigned site visits.
 School monitors progress of probationary students and modifies intervention plan and communicates with student/parent.

-Schools must submit all exit forms and interventions to Student Relations Exiting System.
-Beginning April 1 - School exit committee (comprised of administrators/ counselors/ teachers/ choice counselor) meets to review students on probation and make student exit decisions.
+- Schools must submit all exit forms and interventions to Student Relations Exiting System.
+Beginning April 1 - School exit committee (comprised of administrators/ - Beginning April 1 School exit committee (comprised of administrators/ counselors/ teachers/ choice counselor) meets to review students on probation and make student exit decisions.
 School committee reviews intervention strategies and support implementation.
-Intervention strategies will be listed and reported on probation form Students/parents will be notified of exit decision by certified mail.
-Transition Strategies to Prepare Student for Exit Very few of our students exit the program.
-Students find success in the school and remain in the program to graduation.
-Special Education students transition through the ARC process.
-Phoenix works on preparing students for transition after high school, focusing both on employability and postsecondary access.
-Currently, one-half of seniors work for UPS.
-By the end of the school year all seniors will be placed in a job at UPS or in the Lyndon neighborhood.
-The school conducts employability visits with employers, where students learn about expectations for getting and holding a job.
-The school organizes college visits, and work closely with JCTC, UofL, Sullivan University, and other postsecondary institutions to connect students to postsecondary opportunities.
+Intervention strategies will be listed and reported on probation form - Students/parents will be notified of exit decision by certified mail. - Students with disabilities may be exited through the ARC process.